-On a mat, your forearms are on the ground with your elbows directly under your shoulders.
+For the standard plank position, on a mat, your forearms are on the ground with your elbows directly under your shoulders.
 You can hold your hands together or you can place them in a “Sphinx” position with arms straight out in front of you.
 Imagine there is a string through your spine pulling your body straight – keeping your head, neck, spine, and legs in alignment.

 To keep your body stable, engage your core, squeeze your glutes, and pull your shoulder blades down and together.
 Tuck your toes under and keep your body as stable as possible without letting your hips sag or rise up into the air.